aim-cyber-workshop-2023/.github/profile/README.md

 For contributions that don't require a full repo, feel free to use our [wiki](https://github.com/aim-cyber-workshop-2023/.github/wiki)

+## Discussions

+For open discussions, use our [discussion board](https://github.com/aim-cyber-workshop-2023/.github/discussions).

 ## Repositories

 To make the products of our workshop visible to other participants and stakeholders,